 The gut-friendly, fiber-packed root vegetable

-Sweet Potatoes are rich in antioxidants which help to protect the body from free radicals, making it a great resource for preventing cancer and heart disease, but they’re an especially great source of fiber, which is important for promoting a healthy gut and digestive tract.
+Sweet Potatoes are rich in antioxidants which help to protect the body from free radicals, making them a great resource for preventing cancer and heart disease, but they’re an especially great source of fiber, which is important for promoting a healthy gut and digestive tract.

 If the gut biome is over-run with unfriendly bacteria, or overgrowths of yeast or SIBO (Small Intestinal Bacterial Overgrowth), symptoms will range from chronic fatigue to insomnia, anxiety, depression, brain fog – not to mention constant bloating, stomach pains, gas, diarrhea, constipation (or both).